nachocaru/xaprb.com/content/blog/2009-08-08-warning-upgrade-mysql-without-testing-at-your-own-risk.md

   - SQL
   - Tools
 ---
 Do you test your application systematically when you upgrade or reconfigure your database server?
 You should!
-Here&#8217;s a real (anonymized) story of what happens if you don&#8217;t.
+Here's a real (anonymized) story of what happens if you don't.

 > When we upgraded to 5.0.62 (from 5.0.27 and 5.0.45), our code broke for queries like this:
 >